-The last time I visited the Gili Islands, I chartered a traditional local boat at our favourite hotel in the area, the Tugu Lombok.
+The last time I visited the Gili Islands, I chartered a traditional local boat at our favorite hotel in the area, the Tugu Lombok.
 From here we set sail on a half day tour exploring the islands, stopping where we liked to dive or snorkel in these tranquil waters – a day trip I would certainly recommend.

-5. Male, The MaldivesMy favourite dive site is a ‘cleaning station’ not far from Male and within easy reach of some of our resorts in the Maldives.
+5. Male, The MaldivesMy favorite dive site is a ‘cleaning station’ not far from Male and within easy reach of some of our resorts in the Maldives.
 A cleaning station is a location where fish and other marine life congregate to be cleaned of parasites by animals such as cleaner shrimp and cleaner fish.

 Some of these locations attract manta ray and whale sharks, which are probably two of the most exciting marine animals to see during a dive.

-6. Ningaloo Reef, Western AustraliaIt is impossible to choose one particular dive site as a favourite of mine within Australia as the country is blessed with too many to mention here.
+6. Ningaloo Reef, Western AustraliaIt is impossible to choose one particular dive site as a favorite of mine within Australia as the country is blessed with too many to mention here.
 However, the many dive sites that can be found around the famous and altogether infrequently visited Ningaloo Reef on the west coast of Australia have some of the finest diving to be found anywhere and can easily be ranked up there with the Indian Ocean and Caribbean.